Hike/Bike Yourself Healthy 2014

 - Is your business or group ready for a little friendly competition?
 Great!
 The group or business of at least 10 participants with the highest average minutes at the end of the program will win an AWESOME package!
 Last’s year’s winners, Morrison-Reeves Library, earned 10 minute chair massages for their top ten employee participants and an office party generously catered by Chipotle!
 Stay tuned for information about the grand group prize this year.

-- The CEC Staff and Board will hike 20,000 minutes between Memorial Day and Labor Day- we challenge our community (and beyond) to spend a whopping 500,000 minutes outside hiking, biking, walking, and running!
-Can we do it?
-Yes!
-With your help!
+- The CEC Staff and Board made a commitment to hike 20,000 minutes between Memorial Day and Labor Day and we challenged our community (and beyond) to spend a whopping 500,000 minutes outside hiking, biking, walking, and running!
+AND WE DID IT!
+See chart below to see how different organizations in the community made progress to their goals.

 2013 Community Sponsors